-- Include arts programming that takes place in Georgia between July 1, 2024, and June 30, 2025. - Include a one-to-one cash match in the budget. - Include a public component for the programming. - Not include programming that promotes a specific religious doctrine, political party, or candidate. - Be submitted through GCA's online grant application system with no missing components by the application deadline of Friday, February 2, 2024, at 11:59 PM.
+- Include arts programming that takes place in Georgia between July 1, 2025, and June 30, 2026. - Submit a grant request amount of \$10,000. - Have an annual operating budget of at least \$100,000. - Include a public component for the programming. - Not include programming that promotes a specific religious doctrine, political party, or - Be submitted and received through GCA's online grant application system with no missing components by the application deadline of Friday, February 7, 2025, at 11:59 p.m.